West Side Yard

 The West Side Yard (officially the John D. Caemmerer West Side Yard) is a rail yard of 30 tracks owned by the Metropolitan Transportation Authority on the west side of Manhattan in New York City.
 Used to store commuter rail trains operated by the subsidiary Long Island Rail Road, the 26.17 acres yard sits between West 30th Street, West 33rd Street, 10th Avenue and 12th Avenue.
+Since the early 2010s, the eastern part of the yard has been covered by the Hudson Yards complex of skyscrapers and other buildings.

 The yard includes storage tracks, a six-track indoor shop for light maintenance, a 12-car long platform for car cleaning, and lockers and a break room for employees.
 The yard sits at the north end of the High Line, a former elevated freight railroad converted into a park, and south of the truck marshalling yard used by the Jacob K. Javits Convention Center.
-It also sits above the 34th Street–Hudson Yards subway station, which opened in 2015.
+It also sits just south of the 34th Street–Hudson Yards subway station, which opened in 2015.

 Before the yard opened in 1987, rush-hour trains to or from Penn Station had to run without passengers to storage yards on Long Island, where the trains were stored during middays.
 The West Side Yard increased the LIRR's rush hour capacity at Penn Station.

 History

 The 26.17 acres site is bounded by between West 30th Street, West 33rd Street, 10th Avenue, and 12th Avenue.
-Around 1851, the Hudson River Railroad built the yard as a depot for a line running down Eleventh Avenue, as trains were not permitted to operate south of West 32nd Street.
+Around 1851, the Hudson River Railroad built the 30th Street Yard as a depot for a line running down Eleventh Avenue, as trains were not permitted to operate south of West 32nd Street.
 New York Central and later Penn Central expanded the rail yards and used them as a freight terminal up until the 1970s when Penn Central declared bankruptcy and its Manhattan properties were put up for sale.
 The rail yard was acquired by the State of New York.
 The northern portion was used for construction of the Jacob K. Javits Convention Center and the southern portion became a train-storage yard used by the Long Island Rail Road.

 The yard was built because limited storage capacity at Penn Station forced LIRR trains to make non-passenger trips, or "deadheads", to storage yards on Long Island.
-These deadheads took up track space, thus limiting capacity on lines heading toward Penn Station The yard opened in 1987, immediately increasing train capacity through Penn Station.
+These deadheads took up track space, thus limiting capacity on lines heading toward Penn Station.
+The yard opened in 1987, immediately increasing train capacity through Penn Station.
 The West Side Yard is named after John D. Caemmerer, a New York State Senator from East Williston who helped obtain $195.7 million for its construction.

 During construction, a tunnel was built under some of the east-west tracks, allowing Amtrak trains from Penn Station to turn north and travel to Upstate New York via the West Side Line.
 Amtrak trains began using this tunnel on April 7, 1991; before this, Empire Service trains originated from Grand Central Terminal.